 Websites: Great online resources to learn more about ADHD

-Books: Visit your local book store to check out some of the titles on our recommended reading list
+Books: Visit your local book store or our office to check out some of the titles on our recommended reading list

 Taking Charge of ADHD-Third Edition: The Complete Authoritative Guide for Parents-Russell Barkley (2013)